-- Funding Stream Please select the Small Projects / Planning stream, Exhibitions, Performance and Presenting stream, or Mentorships / Partnership Projects stream.
-Selecting the proper stream will activate the rest of the questions in your application form. - Grant Request The maximum grant request is \$2,000 for the Small Projects / Planning stream, \$10,000 for the Exhibitions, Performance and Presenting stream, or \$20,000 for the Mentorships / Partnership Projects stream. - Project Start Date and End Date Your project dates are the period for which you are requesting support.
+- Funding Stream Please select the Small Projects / Planning stream, Exhibition, Performance and Presentation stream, or Mentorship/Partnership Projects stream.
+Selecting the proper stream will activate the rest of the questions in your application form if applying online. - Grant Request The maximum grant request is \$2,000 for the Small Projects / Planning stream, \$10,000 for the Exhibition, Performance and Presentation stream, or \$20,000 for the Mentorship/Partnership Projects stream. - Project Start Date and End Date Your project dates are the period for which you are requesting support.
 All project expenses covered by the grant must be made during these dates.
 Your project cannot start before the application deadline date, and you must begin your project within one year of your project start date. - Anticipated Number of Participants and Anticipated Number of Volunteers - While a large number of people might indicate a greater community reach, the Reviewing Circle will also value projects that engage a smaller number of people in a very deep, considered manner. - Project or Event Location Tell us the communities where your project will take place.
 It is important for us to know, for example, if we are funding you as a Saskatoon-based artist, but a large portion of the work on this project will take place on a First Nation or in a smaller community in the province.